 When you are planning for retirement, it is crucial that you know how much your own Social Security check will be.
 Knowing the maximum amount available and the average amount that a retiree receives is nice, but you must know how much you will receive each month to plan properly for your retirement.
 Here is how you can do that.

-First, you can manually perform the calculation that was described earlier in this article.
+- First, you can manually perform the calculation that was described earlier in this article.
 You can take a look at your lifetime earnings history, calculate your AIME, apply the Social Security bend points, and adjust the primary insurance amount based on your retirement age.
 Those steps will allow you to calculate how much you will receive from Social Security.
 However, there is a much easier way!

-The easiest way to estimate your own payment amounts is through the benefits estimator tool at SSA.gov.
+- The easiest way to estimate your own payment amounts is through the benefits estimator tool at SSA.gov.
 You can create a My Social Security account online.
 Once you log into your account, you will have access to the benefits estimator.
 This tool will automatically use your earnings history and the retirement date that you provide to calculate your benefits.
 The tool will provide an accurate estimate of how much your Social Security check will be each month.
 You can also use the tool to easily see how your retirement date will affect your payment amount.

-If you are unsure how to properly plan for retirement even after getting your estimate, you should likely consult the help of a financial advisor.
 Most people find that payments from Social Security alone are not enough.
-You will likely need to have some retirement savings on your own through an IRA, 401k, annuity, or other retirement accounts.
+You will likely need to plan for additional retirement savings through an IRA, 401k, annuity, or other retirement accounts.
 This will allow you to combine withdrawals from your retirement account with your Social Security check for a higher standard of living during your retirement years.

 How Cost-Of-Living Adjustments Can Raise The Maximum Benefit

 As benefit payments are adjusted for inflation, this also adjusts the maximum amount that you can receive from Social Security.
 Consider this example.
-Suppose the CPI-W at the end of 2022 shows a 5% rise in the cost of goods.
-The COLA for 2023 would then be 5%.
-Applying the COLA to the current Social Security maximum would result in a new maximum of $4,404.
-So, if the 2023 COLA is 5%, the new Social Security maximum benefit amount in 2023 would be $4,404.
+Suppose the CPI-W at the end of 2024 shows a 3% rise in the cost of goods.
+The COLA for 2025 would then be 3%.
+Applying the COLA to the current Social Security maximum would result in a new maximum of $5,019.
+So, if the 2025 COLA is 3%, the new Social Security maximum benefit amount in 2025 would be $5,019.
 As you can see, the Social Security maximum is likely to rise slightly each year as the cost-of-living adjustments are applied.

 Maximum Supplemental Security Income (SSI) Benefit